 - In Dragon Age: Inquisition, Cole (who is a spirit and capable of reading minds) identifies Krem, a trans man, using masculine pronouns.
 Even the Iron Bull, who is Krem's military commander and knows his secret, is surprised that Cole is using Krem's correct pronouns in their conversation.

-- In Sleepless Domain, transgender girls are able to have the Dream and become Magical Girls.
+- Transgender girls are able to have the Dream and become Magical Girls.
 In Zoe's case, this happened before she'd even come out.
+Fans immediately started wondering how this would affect Zoe's physical transition, but the author said very firmly she's not going to get into that.

-- Space Dredd of Val And Isaac once avoided being hexed because a deadname doesn't count as true name for the purpose of curses (she chose her name after she'd begun using Space Dredd as an alias, so only her and her mums know it).
+- Space Dread of Val and Isaac once avoided being hexed because a deadname doesn't count as true name for the purpose of curses (she chose her name after she'd begun using Space Dread as an alias, so only her and her mums know it).
 As a result, a Warlock who went out of the way to find her birth certificate was wasting his time.

 - In Demon Street, trans characters' chosen names are the names that are used in magic.
 When Norn is about to trade their name with the archivist in order to unlock their magic, they ask if it matters that it's not their given name.
 The archivist responds, "your real name is the name that's you.
 I don't need to know what you were called before."